IsaacHo072/Tiny-LED-Card/README.md

 ## Usage
  Plug a 12V DC power supply in, light will come out from the bright side.

  It is not advised to use the Micro USB for power as a large amperage will be needed at 5V.
-Also, having both plugged in will damage the Micro USB device.
+Also, having both accidentally plugged in will damage the Micro USB device.